Active Transportation: Bay Area Region

 Sidewalks, bike lanes, trails, safe routes to school programs, and plans for walking and bicycling.

 The application deadline is typically concurrent with the Statewide Active Transportation Program deadlines, which occur every two years.
-Applications are currently being accepted with a deadline of September 15, 2020.
+The most recent application period closed September 15, 2020.

 $37 million (2021)